-Let's assume Bank XYZ has made $10,000,000 of loans to various companies and individuals.
-Though Bank XYZ works very hard to ensure that it lends only to people who can repay their loans (and repay them on time), inevitably some will default, some will fall behind, and some will have to be renegotiated.
+Bank XYZ has made $10,000,000 of loans to various companies and individuals.
+Bank XYZ works very hard to ensure that it lends only to people who are able to repay their loans in full and on time.
+However, some will inevitably default, fall behind, or even need to renegotiate their loan payments.

-Bank XYZ knows this and estimates that 1% of its loans, or $100,000, will probably never come back to it.
-This $100,000 estimate is Bank XYZ’s loan loss reserve, and it records this reserve as a negative number on the asset portion of its balance sheet.
+Bank XYZ knows this and estimates that 1% of its loans (i.e. $100,000) will probably never be paid.
+This $100,000 estimate is recorded as Bank XYZ’s reserve for loan losses and is entered a negative number on the asset portion of its balance sheet.

-If and when Bank XYZ decides to write all or a portion of a loan off, it will remove the loan from its asset balance and also remove the amount of the write-off from the loan loss reserve.
-The amount deducted from the loan loss reserve may be tax deductible for Bank XYZ.
+If Bank XYZ decides to write all (or a portion) of a loan off, it will remove the loan from its asset balance while also removing the amount of the write-off from its loan loss reserve.
+The amount deducted from the loan loss reserve may be tax-deductible for Bank XYZ.

-Clearly, loan losses are not always the result of bad lending decisions or risky lending decisions.
-Changes in macroeconomic factors, for example, can hit responsible borrowers hard.
+To analysts and investors, loan loss reserves are useful because they indicate a bank's sense of how stable its lending base is.
+Obviously, loan losses aren’t always the result of bad lending decisions or risky lending decisions.
+For example, changes in macroeconomic factors can hit even the most responsible borrowers hard.